ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 ## Dependencies

-In Ballerina, we can access any public symbol from another module by importing the particular module using an import declaration.The import declaration syntax is as follows:
+In Ballerina, we can access any public symbol from another module by importing the particular module using an import declaration.
+The import declaration syntax is as follows:

 ```bal
 import [org-name /] module-name [as import-prefix];
 ```

-*   The org-name is optional for importing a module from the current package.
+*   The _org-name_ is optional for importing a module from the current package.
-*   The import-prefix has to be a valid Ballerina identifier and the import-prefix is used to refer to public symbols in the declared module.
+*   The _import-prefix_ has to be a valid Ballerina identifier and the import-prefix is used to refer to public symbols in the declared module.
-*   The import-prefix is also optional.
+*   The _import-prefix_ is also optional.
 If it is not available, the last part of the module-name can be used.

 If we notice the source code of the main.bal file in our package, we can see the following import statement.